OWASP/www-chapter-canberra/index.md

 ## Welcome
 Include some information here about your chapter

+## Our Goals

+## Equality
+We aim to bring together people from research, academia and industry to motivate, and empower others to pursue a career in cybersecurity.
+By raising awareness against discrimination within the workforce, we work towards increasing diversity and equality in cybersecurity.

+## Education
+We are committed to helping discover the next generation of cybersecurity talent.
+We aim to offer mentorship programs to educate those new to cybersecurity, and provide talks from industry professionals to showcase all cybersecurity has to offer.

+## Community
+We want to help you connect with like-minded individuals.
+Whether you are new to cybersecurity or a seasoned veteran, our goal is to build a community where everyone can openly discuss and explore current issues in cybersecurity, employment opportunities and more.
+By providing networking opportunities, we want everyone to get involved in the community and establish relationships with new people.

+## Industry Insights
+No cybersecurity professional would feel complete without latest Industry insights and we will aim to hold various Industry leaders led sessions/talks from time to time.

 ## Participation
 The Open Web Application Security Project (OWASP) is a nonprofit foundation that works to improve the security of software.
 All of our projects ,tools, documents, forums, and chapters are free and open to anyone interested in improving application security.